Saracen (comics)

 Saracen is the name of two fictional characters appearing in American comic books published by Marvel Comics.
 The first Saracen named Muzzafar Lambert is an enemy of the Punisher.
-The second Saracen is a member of a Vampire sect called the Ancients.
+The second Saracen is a member of a vampire sect called the Ancients.

 The vampire version of Saracen appears in the 2022 Disney+ series She-Hulk: Attorney at Law, portrayed by Terrence Clowe.

 Publication history

 The character made its first appearance in The Punisher #22 (August 1989), created by Mike Baron and Erik Larsen, and reappeared in The Punisher War Journal #25-27, as well as The Punisher #47-48 and The Punisher War Journal #33.
 The character was then killed off in the one-shot comic book The Punisher: Empty Quarter, though a version of him from an alternate universe was later featured in Exiles #99.

-The vampire version of Saracen first appeared in Blade #1 (December 1999), created by writer-artist Bart Sears.
+The vampire version of Saracen first appeared in Blade #1 (December 1999) and was created by writer-artist Bart Sears.